 - Do not use tools and testers that have not been approved by IBM.
 Ensure that electrical hand tools, such as Wire-Wrap1 tools and power drills, are inspected regularly. - Exchange worn and broken tools and testers.

-Do not use solvents, cleaners, or oils that have not been approved by IBM.
+.
+Do not use solvents, cleaners, or oils that have not been

 Safety SAFE 1

 Summary